Checkout options include:

 Appropriate golf attire required.

-Shows with penetrating spikes prohibited.
+Shoes with penetrating spikes prohibited.

 Valid through October 31, 2025.